-With good design and facilitation, each meeting and how we do work can generate benefits and connect learning within these dimensions.
+With good design and facilitation, each meeting can generate benefits and connect learning within these dimensions.

-Below, I highlight the range of benefits that good collaborative work can generate.
-Many tools and methods are out there for how to do this and I have linked to blogs if you’d like to learn more.
+Below, I highlight the range of benefits that collaborative work can generate.
+There are many tools and methods for how to do this.
+I have linked to blogs if you’d like to learn more.

 Individual Benefits

-• Deepen my understanding about the community, issues, and/or larger systems I am working within and help me see my niche, e.g., how can my skills best contribute to what is needed in my organization/community.
+- Deepen my understanding about the community, issues, equity dynamics, and/or larger systems I am working within.
+Help me see my niche and appropriate role, e.g., how can my skills best contribute to what is needed in my organization/community.

-• Access new information and resources; spark my curiosity about new areas to learn about or invest in.
+- Access new information and resources – both that I can gain and what I can share.
+Spark my curiosity about new areas to learn about or invest in.

 Micro-Collaboration/Relationship Benefits

-• Enable people to find each other who have the same or complementary interests.
+- Enable people to find each other who have the same or complementary interests.
+Open doors of opportunity for others.
 (See Quick Maps, Closing Triangles, and Network Mapping)

-• Deepen understanding of other’s work, ideas and perspectives and vice versa (e.g., connecting across siloes, deepening dialogue).
+- Deepen understanding of other’s work, ideas and perspectives and surface my blind spots (e.g., connecting across siloes, deepening dialogue).
 (See 1-2-4-All and World Café)

-“It’s not just about delivering content to members, it’s about the convening power to help members discover each other.” – Clay Shirty
+“It’s not just about delivering content to members, it’s about the convening power to help members discover each other.” – Clay Shirky

 Joint Work Benefits